Skip to main content

 console.log(height); // 200

-What is the distinction between array destructuring and object destructuring?
+What is the difference between object and array destructuring in JavaScript?

 View Answer: